-It’s one thing to come up with and create an appetizer or a dish and reap the rewards when everyone in your family loves it but to leave them asking, “When are you going to make these again?”
-That’s even better!
-Love being the cooking hero all the time!
+It’s one thing to come up with and create a great appetizer but when everyone in your family loves it and you leave them asking, “When are you going to make these again?”
+That’s when you know you have a winner appetizer 🙂

-Trust me these ridiculously delicious Cheesy Chicken Poblano Panecillos will have your family and friends asking you the same thing!
+These delicious Cheesy Chicken Poblano Panecillos will have your family and friends asking you the same thing!

 The key ingredient that really helps transcend this mexican appetizer is the poblano pepper.

-Poblano peppers are deliciously mild but full of incredible flavor.
-If you don’t use these very often, surely you will start replacing your ordinary Bell pepper in your Sunday omelette with the poblano pepper.
+Poblano peppers are a common stable in Mexican Cuisine used in many dishes and are deliciously mild and full of incredible flavor.
+If you don’t use these very often, you may soon start to replace your ordinary bell pepper in your Sunday omelette with the poblano pepper.

-So I’m not going to bore you again with my ranting about this sauce but will urge you not to skip out on making the salsa for these biscuits, the combination is fantastic.
+And don’t forget the Salsa Verde (Green Sauce).
+I will urge you not to skip out on making the salsa for these biscuits, the combination is fantastic.

-- 1 16.03 oz tube of biscuits (I used Pillsbury Grands Buttermilk)
+- 1 16.03 oz tube of biscuits I used Pillsbury Grands Buttermilk

-- 1 cup cooked chicken (I used 1 chicken breast, boiled for 20 minutes and shredded)
+- 1 cup cooked chicken I used 1 chicken breast, boiled for 20 minutes and shredded

-- 4 oz pepper jack cheese (cubed)
+- 4 oz pepper jack cheese cubed

-- 1 poblano pepper (chopped)
+- 1 poblano pepper chopped

-- 1 onion (chopped)
+- 1 onion chopped

-- 1 garlic clove (chopped)
+- 1 garlic clove chopped

-- 3 Tablespoons cilantro (chopped)
+- 3 tbsp cilantro chopped

-- flour (for sprinkling on flat surface)
+- flour for sprinkling on flat surface

-- 2 Tablespoons oil
+- 2 tbsp oil

-- 1 Pound tomatillos (husks removed)
+- 1 lb tomatillos husks removed

-- 2 serrano peppers (stems removed)
+- 2 serrano peppers stems removed

-- 3 garlic cloves (peeled)
+- 3 garlic cloves peeled

 - 1 cup chicken broth

-- salt and pepper (to taste)
+- salt and pepper to taste

 Add all ingredients to a blender with chicken broth.
 Blend well and add salt and pepper to taste.
 Set aside.

 In a skillet over medium heat add 2 tablespoons of oil.
-Add chopped poblano and onion.
+Add chopped poblano and onions.
 Cook until soft and onion is translucent, about 5 minutes.

 In your palm, place one biscuit piece and fill center with chicken mixture and a few pieces of pepper jack cheese.
 Roll dough over mixture to form a ball.

-Bake for 12-14 minutes at 425 degrees F (218 degrees C) and get golden brown.|
+Bake for 12-14 minutes at 425 degrees F (218 degrees C) or until golden brown.

-- Serve immediately with Salsa Verde.|22 18
+- Serve immediately with Salsa Verde.